-Animal Behavior Internships and case shadowing are for credentialed academics and professionals only (see Eligibility).
-Applied Experience provides students of animal behavior an opportunity to observe dog, cat and other animal cases under the supervision of a Certified Applied Animal Behaviorist (CAAB).
+Applied experience provides interested students opportunities to observe dog, cat and other animal behavior clinical cases under the supervision of a Certified Applied Animal Behaviorist (CAAB).
+This case shadowing is for credentialed academics and professionals only (see Eligibility).

-A student may shadow cases on a limited case-by-case basis, or as an internship for certification.
+A student may participate on a limited case-by-case basis, or as an internship for certification.
 An internship helps prepare a candidate to perform independently and professionally in the field of applied animal behavior.
 The length of an internship and the number of cases observed varies among candidates.

 Eligibility: Candidates who have earned an undergraduate or graduate